Crash Bandicoot: Warped: Development and release

 The "time travel around the world" theme of Warped allowed the Naughty Dog artists to stretch beyond the limits imposed by the island-themed setting of the previous games; each time theme has distinctly unique structures and color palettes.
 To demonstrate the effect that color has on the mood of an environment, level sketches, such as those of the Arabian or medieval levels, were recolored to alter the depicted time of day from day to night.
 Naughty Dog aimed to visually distinguish Warped from previous installments by "opening up the environment" and allowing greater distances to be visible without draw-in or fog; to achieve the image of endless rolling hills and distant castles seen in the Medieval levels, level of detail was accounted for by introducing new technologies into the game engine and changing the way some of the background elements were constructed.
 The most detailed textures of Warped are located in the Egyptian Tomb levels in the form of decorative paintings.
 To keep the image of an endless highway in the motorcycle levels from being boring, roadside details such as cacti and telephone poles were added to the scenery.
 Additionally, distant mesas were added to help break up the horizon.
 To give the desert highway some character, full-service gas stations and diners were added to the roadside to evoke a "1950s America" flavor.
 The Great Wall of China is portrayed during its construction stage to add visual variety and provide gameplay obstacles.
 Initial ideas for the submerged Atlantis stage varied from an ancient Roman-esque city in ruins to a high-tech submerged city of alien origin.

+The soundtrack of the game was produced by Mark Mothersbaugh and composed by Josh Mancell of Mutato Muzika.
+The sound effects were created by Mike Gollum, Ron Horwitz and Kevin Spears of Universal Sound Studios.
+Clancy Brown voiced the dual role of Doctor Neo Cortex and Uka Uka, while Brendan O'Brien voiced the dual role of Doctor N. Gin and Tiny the Tiger.
+Additionally, Michael Ensign voiced Doctor Nefarious Tropy, William Hootkins voiced Dingodile and Mel Winkler voiced Aku Aku.
+A small sampling of the game's levels was prominently displayed at Sony's Electronic Entertainment Expo booth in Atlanta, Georgia.
+Crash Bandicoot: Warped was released in North America on November 3, 1998, and in Europe on December 11, 1998.
+The game's release was accompanied by marketing campaigns by Sony and Pizza Hut.
+The Japanese version of Crash Bandicoot: Warped was one of the first video games to support the PocketStation, a peripheral that downloads minigames from PlayStation games.
+A playable game demo of the Insomniac Games game Spyro the Dragon is available in the final product and can be accessed by entering a cheat code at the title screen.